priyamm/go-playbook/README.md

 - [x] Mutex

 ## Program
-- [x] 1.go - Take input from user and add to all the previous inputs until user press 'X'
+- [x] 1.go - Take input from user and add to all the previous inputs and sort it, exits only when user press 'X'

 ## Gophercises
 - [ ] Quiz Game